 - Command names are case sensitive and must be used appropriately.

-- Variable names are also case sensitive, for example, countyName and countyname are not the same variable.
+- Variable names are also case sensitive, for example, countyName and countyname are not the considered the same variable.

-- In most scripting languages the formatting of the script is a critical process, this includes the use of indention of lines.
+- In most scripting languages formatting is a critical process, this includes the use of line indentation.

-- The concepts of this module will be executed in immediate mode and not in programing mode.
+- The concepts in this module will be executed in immediate mode, not in programing mode.
 When a return (enter) is pressed in immediate mode the scripting line is executed, an exception would be when working with a looping function.

 Any item that follows the pound sign (#) is a comment and will have no effect on the execution of a program line.

-- At the beginning of a script the author, organization and what the program does should be defined.
+- At the beginning of a script the author, organization and the function of the program should be defined.
 This is important both for the author and those that the script might be shared with, the author might have forgotten what the scripts purpose was and thus some simple metadata could save time.